tarwn/lessthandot-hugo/blogs/content/posts/2010-03-22-binding-to-custom-members-in-silverlight.md

         d.SetValue(ToolTipService.ToolTipProperty, e.NewValue)
     End Sub
 ```
 And that fixes that.
-Why this wasn&#8217;t just handled behind the scenes I don&#8217;t know.
-I&#8217;ve heard that they have done a lot of work on the Binding system for SL4, so maybe this will not be a requirement once the next update rolls out.
+Why this wasn't just handled behind the scenes I don't know.
+I've heard that they have done a lot of work on the Binding system for SL4, so maybe this will not be a requirement once the next update rolls out.

 -Rick